-But none of these things happened.
-Cautiously, Siri looked up.
+Siri waited quietly, breathing quickly, anticipating the fury and retribution.
+But. . .nothing happened.
+Minutes passed.

+Finally, Siri looked up cautiously.
 The God King had moved, sitting up straighter, regarding her from his darkened chair beside the bed.
 She could see his eyes reflecting the firelight.
+She couldn’t see much of his face, but he didn’t seem angry.
+He just seemed cold.

-She almost cast them down again, but paused.
+She almost cast her own eyes down again.
+However, she paused.
 If snapping at him wouldn’t provoke a reaction, then looking at him wasn’t likely to either.
-So, she met his eyes, knowing full well that she was being foolish.
+So, she turned her chin up and met his eyes, knowing full well that she was being foolish.
 Vivenna would never have provoked the man in such a way.
-She would have remained quiet and demure, kneeling every night until her patience impressed the God King.
+She would have remained quiet and demure, either solving the problem or--if there was no problem--kneeling every night until her patience impressed even the God King of Hallandren.

 But, Siri was not Vivenna.
 She just had to accept that fact.

 The God King continued to look at her, and Siri found herself blushing.
-She knew she’d knelt before him naked four nights in a row, but now, looking at him, it seemed different.
+She knew she’d knelt before him naked four nights in a row, but now, looking at him seemed more embarrassing.
 Still, she didn’t back down.
 She watched him, forcing herself to stay awake as she knelt on the floor.

 It was difficult.
-She was tired, and the position was actually a bit less comfortable than remaining bowed.
-She had practice now, however, and managed to force herself to stay there, watching him as he watched her, as the hours passed.
+She was tired, and the position was actually a bit less comfortable than bowing had been.
+Still, she managed to force herself to stay as she was, watching him as he watched her, as the hours passed.

 Eventually--at about the same time that he left the room every night--the God King stood up.
 Siri stiffened, shocking alert, but he didn’t move toward her.
 Instead, he simply walked to the door.
-He tapped quietly, and it opened for him, servants apperantly watiting on the other side.
+He tapped quietly, and it opened for him, servants apparently waiting on the other side.
 He stepped out, and the door closed behind him.

 Siri waited, tensely, for a long while.
-No soldiers came to arrest her; no priests came to chastize her.
-Eventually, she just walked over to the bed and burrowed into its covers--savoring the warmpth.
+No soldiers came to arrest her; no priests came to chastise her.
+Eventually, she just walked over to the bed and burrowed into its covers--savoring the warmth.

-The God King’s wrath, she thought drowsily, is decidedly less. . .wrathfull than reported.
+The God King’s wrath, she thought drowsily, is decidedly less wrathful than reported.

 With that, she fell asleep.

 Warbreaker

-Chapter Twelve
+Chapter Eleven

-T’Telir was the ugliest city Vivenna had ever seen.
+Vivenna--first child of Dedelin, King of Idris--gazed upon the grand city of T’Telir.
+It was the ugliest place she had ever seen.

 People jostled about in the streets, draped flagrantly in colors, yelling, and talking, and moving, and stinking, and coughing, and bumping.
 She pulled her shawl close, continuing her imitation--such that it was--of a woman of advancing years.
-She had worried about standing out.
+She wore the shawl, and had lightened her hair to gray.
+She had worried that, without the discuses, she would have stood out.
 She needn’t have been concerned.
 Who could ever stand out in this mess of people?
-Who would even remember a woman as out of place as Vivenna?

 Still, she maintained the disguise.
 It was best to be safe.
-She had come--arriving in T’Telir just hours ago--to rescue her sister, not get to herself kidnapped by the same monster that had now held Siri.
+She had come--arriving in T’Telir just hours ago--to rescue her sister, not get to herself kidnapped.

 It was an insane plan.
 Vivenna still had trouble admitting to herself that she’d come up with it.
-Still, of the many things that her lessons had taught her, one remained foremost in her mind.
+Still, of the many things that her tutors had taught her, one remained foremost in her mind.
 A leader was someone who acted.
 Nobody else was going to help Siri, and so it came down to Vivenna.